Things to Know Before Ghorepani Poon Hill Trekking

 Ghandruk village

-There should be raised some questions before planning a trek anywhere else.
+Some questions should be raised before planning a trek anywhere else.
 You might have some questions that you are searching about the Poon Hill Trek.

-The Ghorepani Trek is short and easy so first-time trekkers can do this.
-You don't need to have serious physical fitness.
-If you can walk about 5-6 hrs each day, it should be fine.
+The Ghorepani Trek is short and easy so first-time trekkers can do it.
+You don't need to be in grave physical shape.
+If you can walk about 5-6 hours each day, you should be fine.

 How challenging is the trek?